Eliav2/react-xarrows/README.md

 <summary markdown='span'>gridBreak</summary>

-defines where the line will break when `path='grid'`. value should be a number from 0 to 1.
+defines where the line will break when `path='grid'`.

 examples: